Arksine/moonraker/docs/configuration.md

 #   address should be a valid ip or hostname for the tplink device.
 #   The port should be the port the device is configured to use.
 The
 #   address must be provided.
 The port defaults to 9999.
 address:
+email:
+password:
+#   The above options are used for "tplink_tapo" devices.
+The
+#   address should be a valid ip address for the tapo device.
+#   The email and password must be those supplied for the device
+#   registration within the tplink tapo mobile application.
+address:
 password:
 output_id: